plausible/website/_posts/2020-09-14-we-say-no-to-all-the-best-marketing-practices-when-growing-our-startup.md

 Marketing is communication.
 You get to know people, look at the world from their point of view, listen to what they need, focus on them, create something that solves their issues, be valuable to them, help them notice you, remember you and keep in touch.

 Startups can help make things better and cause a change we'd like to see in the world.
 The web is broken thanks to the business model of surveillance capitalism so we're proud to say no to these best practices.
-And we're happy to say that it is possible to do.
+And we're happy to say that it is possible to grow while doing so.

 ## We don’t do any paid advertising

 Not doing paid advertising on platforms such as Google and Facebook is not a viable option to grow a company these days.
 This is the accepted wisdom for the vast majority of entrepreneurs, business owners, investors and marketers.
-Both Google and Facebook work hard on keeping it that way.
+Both Google and Facebook work hard on keeping that myth alive.

-We don’t do any paid advertising campaigns on social media, search engines and anywhere else.
+[We don’t do any paid advertising campaigns](https://plausible.io/blog/startup-marketing) on social media, search engines and anywhere else.
 We cut out the middleman and don't help fund Google and Facebook and their stranglehold on the web and startups.
+And we still grew our MRR by 1000% in the last 6 months.

 There is nothing inherently wrong with advertising if people give their proper consent to it or if it's contextual without any need for personal data, we just don’t do it.